Tepezza Hearing Loss Lawsuit

 November 19, 2023: Only five new cases were transferred into the Tepezza hearing loss class action MDL over the last month.
 There are now 59 pending cases in the MDL, which has grown very slowly in the first three months of its existence.

-In many ways, this is a good thing for victims.
-A smaller pool of plaintiffs in an MDL makes settlement easier – and faster – to effectuate.
+This is a good thing for victims in many ways.
+A smaller pool of plaintiffs in an MDL makes settlement easier and faster to effectuate.

 November 6, 2023: Lawyers for Tepezza victims knocked by a motion to dismiss, allowing claims alleging Horizon should have developed a safer version of its thyroid eye disease drug, Tepezza, before seeking FDA approval.
 The plaintiffs contend that the drug is linked to hearing loss.
 The court ruled that federal law does not preempt these “pre-approval” design defect claims.